chand1012/chand1012.github.io/_posts/2019-08-05-FromPythonToGo.md

     }
     // up to here will compile
     // this will not work
-    for _, i := range things{ // This doesnt work because i is an integer, fmt.Println(i)        // not a string.
+    for _, i := range things{ // This doesn't work because i is an integer, fmt.Println(i)        // not a string.
     }